Last updated on February 10th, 2019 at 12:06 am

 7. GNOCCHETTI SARDI

 Known as malloreddus in their native land of Sardinia, gnocchetti sardi is a pasta that features a small, compact shape, almost like tiny clamshells.
-They are often served with meat or cheese sauces.
+They are often served with meat, like this malloreddus with pork shoulder sauce recipe, or cheese sauces.

 The exact origin of this popular pasta is somewhat hard to nail down because it has been around since the days of the Roman Empire, but it was definitely popularized in Italy.
 Gnocchi is a type of dough dumpling that is cut into pieces about the size of a small cork, and it often features potatoes, spinach, ricotta, eggs, or cheese.